See also these comments for detailed reactions to the Biden Administration’s Proposed Title IX Regulations, March 15, 2023.

 - Transgender athletes should be welcomed and encouraged to participate in interscholastic and intercollegiate sports based on their sex.

-- Schools and sport governing bodies can create accommodations for trans- identified males and female athletes who have used testosterone so long as there is no direct competition with females and no overall reduction of female athletes’ right to their percentage share, as currently defined in Title IX regulations, of all participation, scholarship, and prize-money opportunities in college and beyond.
+- Schools and sport governing bodies can create accommodations for male or female athletes who identify as transgender and have used testosterone so long as there is no direct competition with females and no overall reduction of female athletes’ right to their percentage share, as currently defined in Title IX regulations, of all participation, scholarship, and prize-money opportunities in college and beyond.

 - Men’s and women’s coaches and teams should be educated about how to provide a welcoming environment for gender-nonconforming athletes (such as females who refuse to wear makeup and males who do wear makeup, regardless of gender identity).